linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Background Readings/Return on Invested Capital- Morgan Stanley.md

 Source: Microsoft Form 10-K for fiscal 2022 and Charles R. Hulten, "Decoding Microsoft: Intangible Capital as a Source of Company Growth," NBER Working Paper 15799, March 2010.

-Based on these assumptions, Microsoft spent  \$41 billion on intangible investment in fiscal 2022, more than three-quarters of its total SG&A. That\$ 41 billion is the sum that we will capitalize on the balance sheet.
+Based on these assumptions, Microsoft spent \$41 billion on intangible investment in fiscal 2022, more than three-quarters of its total SG&A. That \$41 billion is the sum that we will capitalize on the balance sheet.

 Just as we depreciate physical assets over their useful lives, we need to amortize these intangible assets over their useful lives.
 Hulten and Carol Corrado, perhaps the leading economist in this field, estimate the useful lives of various forms of intangible investment.
-Consistent with their findings, we amortize R&D over six years, and the sales and marketing (S&M) and general and administrative (G&A) investments each over two years.[47]
+Consistent with their findings, we amortize R&D over six years, and the sales and marketing (S&M) and general and administrative (G&A) investments each over two years.$^{47}$

 We now have the pieces we need to capitalize intangible investments.
 Before we get to the process, let's consider what will happen to NOPAT and invested capital.

 On the income statement, we are first going to remove the expense that is considered to be intangible investment.
 That will increase EBIT.
 But we also need to expense the amortization of past intangible investment.
 That will lower the revised EBIT.
-When we net these adjustments, EBITA and NOPAT will be higher than the traditional figures for a company that is growing.[48]
+When we net these adjustments, EBITA and NOPAT will be higher than the traditional figures for a company that is growing.$^{48}$

 On the balance sheet, we will reflect a new item, net intangible investment, which is the difference between cumulative gross intangible investment and accumulated amortization.
 This adjustment will increase assets for businesses that are expanding and therefore make invested capital higher than the traditional sum.

 Before doing any calculations, we know NOPAT and invested capital will be higher than they were before the adjustment.
 ROIC is the ratio between the two, and we will see that capitalizing intangibles lowers ROIC for most profitable companies.

 Note that free cash flow is unaltered by these changes because NOPAT and investment increase by the same amount.
-Capitalizing intangible investments does not vary the value of the business but does provide insight into the magnitude and return on investment.[49]
+Capitalizing intangible investments does not vary the value of the business but does provide insight into the magnitude and return on investment.$^{49}$

-Exhibit 12 shares a small sample of the process to capitalize intangibles.[50]
-In this case we are looking at S&M. Recall from exhibit 11 that 70 percent of the expense is allocated to intangible investment and the useful life is assumed to be 2 years.
+Exhibit 12 shares a small sample of the process to capitalize intangibles.$^{50}$ In this case we are looking at S&M. Recall from exhibit 11 that 70 percent of the expense is allocated to intangible investment and the useful life is assumed to be 2 years.

 In the top row are the S&M expenses deemed to be intangible investment.
-For example, the sum for S&M in 2019,  \$12.7 billion, is 70 percent of the\$ 18.2 billion the company expensed on its income statement.
+For example, the sum for S&M in 2019, \$12.7 billion, is 70 percent of the \$18.2 billion the company expensed on its income statement.
 That total is then amortized over the following 2 years, leading to \$6.4 billion of amortization expense in 2020 and 2021.

 Exhibit 12: Example of Capitalization Process for Microsoft, 2021-2022